Velmanta-sp-z-o-o/smsapi-n8n/README.md

 ## Disclaimer

 This package is distributed as an n8n community node.
-It was developed by an external company commissioned by SMSAPI and is an official SMSAPI product.
+This package was developed by Velmanta on commission from SMSAPI.

 SMSAPI is a trademark of its respective owner.